SimDeveloper-cripto/lasd_libraries_v2/README.md

   - [ ] Add Move and Copy constructor, Move and Copy assignment, operator=, do not implement operator==
   - [ ] Add FoldPreOrder()
   - [ ] Implement transposed graph
   - [ ] Implement topological order
+  - [ ] Add the calculation and assignment of CFCs to the vertices
   - [ ] Bfs: to make it complete should add dist[] and prev[]
   - [ ] Dfs: theoretically, via stack, we can implement PreOrderVisit() and PostOrderVisit()

 What is left to be fixed:

-- [ ] Resolve FIXME line 75, test.cpp
+- [ ]

 ### Compile the project in Windows (PowerShell)